hausanlp/Awesome-HausaNLP/README.md

 # Awesome Hausa NLP, Dataset, Paperss And Resources [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 This repository will be a curated collection of all Hausa NLP research and efforts.
-We divided this repo into five major components, which are described below!
+We divided this repo into four major components, which are described below!

 ### Contents
 - [Papers](sections/papers.md)